 As companions to these projects, I wrote a more in-depth look at the process of designing the mini-maps for the AirTrain project as well as a piece comparing solutions for improving the MTA's website.

-We designed a Customer Dashboard that tackled extremely complex workflows and communication pain points for our writers and customers.
+We designed a Customer Dashboard that simplified complex workflows and resolved communication pain points for our writers and customers.

 We constantly improved our Resume Review that helps job-seekers see why their resume isn't getting through applicant tracking systems.